 Clinician

-License Type(s): LPC,NCC,CRC
+License Type(s): GA LCSW CSW006757

 Clinician

-Mental Wellness Specialties: Stress, AnxietyTrauma and abuseAnger managementDepressionCoping with life changes
+Mental Wellness Specialties: Stress, AnxietyAddictionsTrauma and abuseSelf esteemDepression

 Clinician

-License Type(s): LPC,NCC,PMH-C
+License Type(s): GA LPC LPC005421

-Mental Wellness Specialties: Stress, AnxietyParenting issuesSelf esteemDepression
+Mental Wellness Specialties: Stress, AnxietyRelationship issuesDepressionCoping with life changes

 Clinician

-License Type(s): MS,LPC
+License Type(s): GA LPC LPC011387

 Clinician

-License Type(s): LPC
+License Type(s): GA LPC LPC014036

 Clinician

-26 years offering treatment
+19 years offering treatment

-I am licensed in Florida with 26 years of professional work experience.
-I have experience in helping clients with stress and anxiety, parenting issues, motivation, self esteem, and confidence, & depression.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+I am licensed in Georgia with 18 years of professional work experience.
+I am also a Bible teacher and published author.
+I have experience in helping clients with stress and anxiety, relationship issues, parenting issues, & depression.
+My counseling comes from a Christian perspective, holding the Word of God to be the highest knowledge.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards positive change.
+I am here to support and empower you in that journey.

 Clinician

-7 years offering treatment
+23 years offering treatment

 Clinician

-Mental Wellness Specialties: Stress, AnxietyGriefAnger managementSelf esteemCoping with life changes
+Mental Wellness Specialties: Stress, AnxietyLGBTRelationship issuesBipolar disorderCoping with life changes

-22 years offering treatment
+30 years offering treatment

-How to find a therapist in Valdosta
+How to find a licensed therapist serving clients in Valdosta, Georgia

 Finding the best therapist close by in Valdosta can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Valdosta that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Valdosta region and in the state of Georgia.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.